 Hoveton Parish Council has been invited to comment on the following local planning application:

-Consultation Deadline: 5th March 2019
+Consultation Deadline: 5th April 2019

-This application will be considered at the next meeting of Hoveton Parish Council, due to be held on Friday 1st March 2019.
+This application will be considered at the next meeting of Hoveton Parish Council, due to be held on Monday 1st April 2019.